 Grades nine through 12 can be a challenge socially and academically.
 But it’s an important time to start thinking about and preparing for life after high school.

 Thinking about and preparing for the future are two of the keys to your success in the next chapter of your life.
-In honor of Career Development Month, here are some tips for getting the life you want after high school.
+Here are some tips for getting the life you want after high school.

 Inventory the skills that you already have.